Cerebras WSE-3 - The Wafer-Scale AI Engine

 Together, MemoryX and SwarmX allow the WSE-3 to train models with trillions of parameters despite the limited on-chip memory.
 The weights live in MemoryX, the activations and intermediate computations happen on the 44GB SRAM, and the 21 PB/s on-chip bandwidth ensures compute cores are never starved for data during the computation phase.

 Cerebras Inference.
-Cerebras offers inference as a service through their cloud platform, where the WSE-3's massive on-chip bandwidth translates to extremely fast token generation for LLM serving.
+Cerebras offers inference as a service through their cloud platform, where the WSE-3's massive on-chip bandwidth translates to very fast token generation for LLM serving.

-For models that fit in the 44GB SRAM (approximately a 20B parameter model at FP16, or a 40B model at FP8), inference runs entirely on-chip with no external memory bottleneck.
-Cerebras has demonstrated inference speeds exceeding 1,000 tokens per second on Llama-class models, competitive with Groq's LPU on single-stream latency.
+For models that fit in the 44GB SRAM (approximately a 20B parameter model at FP16, or a 40B model at FP8), inference runs completely on-chip with no external memory bottleneck.
+Cerebras has demonstrated inference speeds passing 1,000 tokens per second on Llama-class models, competitive with Groq's LPU on single-stream latency.

-For larger models that require MemoryX streaming, inference performance depends on the MemoryX-to-WSE bandwidth, which Cerebras has not published.
+For larger models that require MemoryX streaming, inference performance depends on the MemoryX-to-WSE bandwidth, which Cerebras hasn't published.
 This is the key unknown for evaluating Cerebras Inference on production-scale models.

 The inference service is available through the Cerebras API with per-token pricing, providing cloud access to WSE-3 performance without requiring a $2-3M hardware purchase.